 I'm a political theorist.
-My primary research interests are democratic deliberation, communication, decision making, and citizenship.
+My primary research interests are democratic deliberation, communication, decision making, citizenship, and social media.
 I completed a PhD in political science at the University of British Columbia in the spring of 2017.
 These days, I'm a Social Sciences and Humanities Research Council postdoctoral fellow at the University of Ottawa in the Department of Communication and I’m also affiliated with the Simon Fraser University in the Scholarly Communications Laboratory, where I'm working on a project focused on how knowledge circulates on the internet and what that means for citizen participation in contemporary democracies.

 I'm also working on a SSHRC-funded project at UBC led by Chris Tenove and Mark Warren.
 We are researching digital threats to democracy, including microtargeting, Big Data, fake news, bots, and hacking.
 We'd like to know what the nature of these threats is, which democratic goods they threaten, and what we might do in response.

 - "When is Deliberation Democratic?"
 Journal of Public Deliberation, Volume 12, Issue 2.
 (Co-authored with Mark E. Warren.)
 2017.